St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 full day at school and then Choral Evensong at 5pm.

 These boys work tirelessly to achieve the high standards that we and the nation expect of them without any state funding.
-To ensure we can be
+To ensure we can be open

 With your help we can sustain the excellent quality and standard of music and underpin the substantial financial commitment to music made every